BURDEN’S POINT

 Photographer: Julian Parkinson

-Critical to the project’s success was maintaining and referencing the existing architecture, only introducing new elements, materials, colours, and details sparingly.
+Upon closer inspection, nuanced architectural interventions begin to reveal themselves.
 White exterior siding was replaced, while galvanized steel roofs—a durable response to the harsh environment—were introduced in place of tar asphalt shingles.
 Across both elevations, windows are traditionally scaled and spaced.
 The sole exception is a large window on the Burden House’s north-facing elevation.
 This new window, offering expansive views of the surrounding landscape and ocean, is shielded from the town centre.
-From afar, the Burdens Point Residence, defined by its simple rectangular volumes and gabled roofs, appears much like it has for the past century.